-Back in 2013 a HSBC survey of more than 16,000 people in 15 countries found that only 56 percent of Americans planned on leaving an inheritance for their children—much lower than the 69 percent of retirees that intended to leave their estate to their kids.
+Back in 2013, an HSBC Bank survey of more than 16,000 found that only 56% of Americans planned on leaving an inheritance for their children—much lower than the 69% of retirees who intended to leave their estate to their kids.

 What should we make of the knowledge that only a little more than half of Americans are looking forward to leaving something for their children?
 Should the number be higher?
 How is a Christian supposed to think about inheritances?

 What Does the Bible Say?

 When we look at God’s message in Scripture, it seems pretty cut and dried.
 Proverbs tells us: “A good man leaves an inheritance to his children's children, but the sinner's wealth is laid up for the righteous” (Proverbs 13:22).

 That seems pretty simple, right?
 A good man leaves something for his children, while a lazy or wicked person’s property is seized by a landowner or ruler.
 But does this mean that we should leave everything to our children when we die?

 Biblical calls to leave an inheritance were during a time when a family could not continue to prosper if assets were not handed down.
 Most legacies were property and livestock.
 This is why we typically see the firstborn son getting a double portion of the inheritance (Deuteronomy 21:17)—they took on the burden of preserving the family.